t1/deployer/docs/tutorial.md

 You can now manage the deployment of single applications.
 But often there are dependencies between multiple applications... and sometimes the effects are very subtle.
-So you'll want to have a defined and reproducible combination.
+- So you'll want to have a defined and reproducible combination,
-The best way for that is to have this versioned, and that's easy to do by using maven.
+- you'll want to have all versions resolved, so you can see what the plan is,
+- you'll want to be able to test that set of applications in a QA stage before you move exactly that set into production,
+- you'll want to give this set of fixed versions a total version number.

-Modify the `pom.xml` of your bundle like this:
+You can use the standard dependency resolution tools of, e.g., Maven: Modify the `pom.xml` of your bundle like this:

 1. For every application in your bundle, add a maven property, e.g. `myapp.version`.
 1. For every application in your bundle, add a dependency using that version property, e.g.: